frankframework/frank-manual/docs/source/advancedDevelopment/dockerDevel/basics.rst

 About configuring Docker
 ------------------------

 We assume in this section that you have Docker and docker-compose on your development device.
 This is not an issue for Linux users.
+For Windows users, Docker Desktop should work out-of-the-box.

-If you work with Windows and Docker Desktop, you have to configure it to allow volumes that use your working directory.
-Please do the following:
+If Docker Desktop does not work under Windows, you may have to configure it so that volumes can use your working directory.
+This can be done as follows:

 1. Go to your Docker Desktop window and press the settings button: